mongodb/mongo-python-driver/doc/faq.rst

 --------------------------------------------

 Every :class:`~pymongo.mongo_client.MongoClient` instance has a built-in connection pool.
 The pool begins with one open connection.
-Note that :attr:`~pymongo.mongo_client.MongoClient.max_pool_size` does not cap the number of connections; it only caps the number of idle connections kept open in the pool for future use.
-Thus, if 500 threads simultaneously launch long-running queries, PyMongo opens up to 500 connections to MongoDB, then closes all but ``max_pool_size`` of them as the queries complete.
+If necessary to support concurrent access to MongoDB from multiple threads in your application, the client will open new connections on demand.

+By default, there is no thread-affinity for connections.

+The size of the connection pool is capped at ``max_pool_size`` (default 100).
+When a thread in your application begins an operation on MongoDB, if no connections are available and the pool has reach its maximum, the thread blocks waiting for a connection to be returned to the pool by another thread.

 When :meth:`~pymongo.mongo_client.MongoClient.disconnect` is called by any thread, all sockets are closed.
-PyMongo will create new sockets as needed.

 :class:`~pymongo.mongo_replica_set_client.MongoReplicaSetClient` maintains one
 connection pool per server in your replica set.